 As Larry Mastropieri explained on the Discover South Florida Podcast, "This is a thing that the beaches here in South Florida do.
 It's not just like this perfect beach that always sits there for anybody who's out of the area.
 No, we spend millions of dollars regularly to pump sand onto our beach.
 They were doing it in Boca for a while because of the way the water moves.
 So, to actually keep our area the way it is, it requires tons of money and crazy engineering.
 In theory, it protects housing values here.
 And so, tax dollars at work."

-What does this mean for property values in Delray Beach?
+What does this mean for Delray Beach property values?

 Infrastructure spending is one of the strongest predictors of long-term property appreciation.
 Delray is investing across every category simultaneously: water, roads, beaches, safety, parks, and housing.
 Cities that do this tend to outperform neighboring markets over the following five to ten years.